DCR-NOVALINCS/tmpl-dcr-runtime/README.md

 make setup
 ```

-If you don't trust some strange `Makefile` you can run the following command to install the dependencies manually.
+If you don't trust some strange `Makefile` you can run the following command to install the dependencies manually under the `interpreter` directory.

 ```bash
 opam install . --deps-only